-Chevy Chase Lake East Shopping Center
+Chevy Chase Lake East Shopping Center (Sites 1 and 2 on Map 9) Rezone from C-1, C-2, and R-30 to CRT2.0, C2.0, R2.0, H80 and CRT2.0, C1.0, R1.75, H120

-Rezone from C-1, C-2, and R-30 to CRT2.0, C2.0, R2.0, H80 and CRT2.0, C1.0, R2.0, H150 The Chevy Chase Lake and Chevy Chase Lake West shopping centers are located across from one another on Connecticut Avenue, south of Manor Road.
+The Chevy Chase Lake East and Chevy Chase Lake West shopping centers are located across from one another on Connecticut Avenue, south of Manor Road.
 The businesses-a grocery, lumber yard, shops, restaurants, a bank, and other services-are centrally located and have ample surface parking.
-The shopping centers have single-use zoning that prevents mixed-use development, where housing is built above offices, shops and restaurants, bringing in more people to create mutually supportive and sustainable land use relationships.
+The shopping centers currently have single-use zoning that prevents mixed-use development, where housing is built above offices, shops and restaurants, bringing in more people to create mutually supportive and sustainable land use relationships.

 In 2005, the Planning Board approved a development proposal for about 250,000 square feet of commercial development at the Chevy Chase Lake shopping center, on the east side of Connecticut Avenue.
 This included approximately 175,000 square feet of retail and 75,000 square feet of office uses.
-The development remains unbuilt, though the approval remains valid until at least 2018.
+At the time this Plan was approved, the development was unbuilt, though the approval remains valid until at least 2020.